RetroDECK/ES-DE/USERGUIDE-DEV.md

 This system is emulated using [xenia](https://xenia.jp/) on desktop operating systems ([XeniOS](https://github.com/xenios-jp/XeniOS) on macOS), and although there are a lot of topics to consider for this emulator such as how to handle multi-disc games, DLCs etc. this section will only cover the basics on how to run single-disc ISO images and XBLA games.
 For the remaining details there are many resources available online.

-On Android you can use the aX360e emulator, the game setup is identical to xenia.
+On Android you can use the aX360e or XenDroid emulators, the game setup is identical to xenia for both of these.

 **General**